 AZIMUTH (OR TILT): It is the angle between the surface of the record and the vertical axis of the Hi-fi cartridge.
 It can be referred to as the tilt of the cartridge.
 The azimuth must be perfectly horizontal to prevent any unbalance between the two channels, additional distortion and further groove wear.

-BANDWIDTH: The bandwidth is a frequency range that the system can process.
+FREQUENCY RESPONSE: Frequency range that the system can process.
 It is expressed as Hz and the first digit indicates the minimum response for bass and the second digit indicates the maximum for treble.

 BERILIUM: Very lightweight, white, metallic element that is both fragile and extremely resilient (6 times more than aluminium).